Commercialising Intellectual Property

-There is increasing awareness of intellectual property rights, both commercially (e.g. through the recognition that innovation and design can create specific demand, influence consumer preference and generate ongoing product/brand loyalty) and legally (including the ability to secure monopoly use rights for inventions or unique works, and through registration and enforcement of statutory rights).
+There is increasing awareness of the value of intellectual property rights, including recognition that innovation and design can create specific demand, influence consumer preference and generate ongoing product/brand loyalty.

-Owners and creators of intellectual property rights will usually seek to exploit those rights for their economic benefit.
-This can include immediate and ongoing benefits, such as trading or license revenues, as well as ultimate benefits (trade sale, IPO or otherwise) on exit.
+Owners and creators of intellectual property rights will often seek to use those rights for their economic benefit.
+This can include immediate and ongoing benefits, such as trading or licence revenues, as well as future benefits (trade sale, IPO or otherwise) on exit.

-Steps taken in the formation and structuring of the business will often be essential to realising both immediate and ultimate benefits: the terms of intellectual property licenses granted, for example.
+Steps taken in the formation and structuring of business arrangements will often be essential to realising both immediate and future benefits: for example, the terms of intellectual property licences granted.

 Identify and secure the intellectual property

-The first step – and it is a critical one – is to identify the IP that will (or might) arise in the course of the venture, and to assess how that IP is to be defined and protected, used for commercial gain, and then (in most cases) transferred – whether by sale or license – for gain on exit.
+The first step (and an important one) is to identify the IP that will arise in the course of the venture, and to assess how that IP is to be defined and protected, used for commercial gain, and then (in most cases) transferred by sale or licence for gain on exit.

 Future improvements to the IP can arise from a variety of sources, including licensees/franchisees, manufacturers, contractors and employees.
 Business contracts should, where appropriate, secure rights to own/use these improvements.

-Businesses choosing not to secure their IP at the outset risk losing any possible monopoly rights through public disclosure, and have greatly diminished ability to protect the IP in the event of challenge or misappropriation.
-Whilst this may not greatly alter the operating profits in the venture (at least initially), the lost of proprietary control over the IP will be felt when attempting to exit the venture, to form collaborative arrangements (including raising capital), or even in the defection of key employees or contractors.
+Businesses choosing not to secure their IP at the outset risk losing any possible monopoly rights through public disclosure and may have less ability to protect the IP in the event of challenge or misappropriation.
+Whilst this may not greatly alter the operating profits in the venture (at least initially), the loss of control over the IP will be felt when attempting to exit the venture or form collaborative arrangements (including raising capital), or if copycat competitors emerge, upon the defection of key employees or contractors.

 Ownership structure

-It is similarly important to get ownership and trading structures ‘right’ from day one.
-For example, the costs incurred in seeking to recover/preserve key IP when post-trading disputes arise with business partners (including opportunistic profiteering) will greatly exceed the set-up costs foregone.
+It is important to get ownership and trading structures ‘right’ from day one.
+For example, the costs incurred in seeking to recover/preserve key IP if disputes arise with business partners (including opportunistic profiteering) will greatly exceed the costs of protecting that IP at the outset.
 Indeed, proper structures can prevent the motivation for such disputes arising at all.

-The separation of IP ownership from trading risks is highly desirable, where possible.
-Tax efficiency is also an important objective, particularly in the case of registered IP rights.
+The separation of IP ownership from trading risks is also beneficial, where possible.

 Commercial Strategy